gbd-consult/gbd-websuite/doc/sphinx/books/server-admin/en/install.rst

 Directories
 -----------

-GBD WebSuite requires some directories to be mounted from your host machine to exchange data with the outside world.
+GBD WebSuite requires some directories to be mounted from your host machine to set the data public.

 - one or more "data" directories.
 This is where you store your configuration and data.
 The server never writes to these directories, so it's a good idea to mount them readonly.
 These directories can be mounted to arbitrary locations in the container (we use ``/data`` by default).
 - the "var" directory where the server stores its own persistent data like caches and session data.
 It should be mounted to ``/gws-var`` in the container.